EU-US Data Privacy Framework (DPF) – A Complete Guide

 Steps to Self-Certify Under the Framework

-Self-certification under the EU-US DPF includes several important steps:
+Self-certifying under the EU-US DPF has several important procedures.

-- Submit Self-Certification Application: Fill out and submit a self-certification application through the official channels set by the U.S. Department of Commerce.
+• Application for Self-Certification: Complete the self-certification application through the process prescribed by the U.S. Department of Commerce.

 Obligations for Participating Companies